JimeBlue/JimeBlue/README.md

 # Hi there, I`m Jimena  👋

 ### Frontend Developer
 I`m a Junior Frontend Developer based in Germany.
-I have recently finished an internship as a Frontend Developer at [The Collab Lab ][theCollabLab], where within a group of remote Web Developers, we built this awsome React/Firebase [Samrt Shopping List App][smartShoppingList].
+I have recently finished an internship as a Frontend Developer at [The Collab Lab ][theCollabLab], where within a group of remote Web Developers, we built this awsome React/Firebase [Smart Shopping List App][smartShoppingList].
 Seeking to join a collaborative team to develop my skills further and contribute to provide the best Frontend Development experience.